NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

           through an unintended path.
 This may enable eavesdropping or traffic analysis and may, in some cases, result in a denial of service or black hole.

+Routing incidents occur every day.
+While several decades ago incidents were often accidental, in recent years they have become more malicious in nature.
+Some notable events were the `AS 7007 incident <https://en.wikipedia.org/wiki/AS_7007_incident>`_ in 1997, Pakistan's attempt to block YouTube access within their country, which resulted in `taking down YouTube entirely <https://www.ripe.net/publications/news/industry-developments/youtube-hijacking-a-ripe-ncc-ris-case-study>`_ in 2008, and lastly, the `almost 1,300 addresses for Amazon Route 53 that got rerouted <https://arstechnica.com/information-technology/2018/04/suspicious-event-hijacks-amazon-traffic-for-2-hours-steals-cryptocurrency/>`_ for two hours in order to steal cryptocurrency, in 2018.

 Mitigation of Routing Errors
 ----------------------------

 One weakness of BGP is that routing errors cannot be easily be deduced from information within the protocol itself.
 For this reason, network operators have to carefully gauge what the intended routing policy of their peers is.
 As a result, it is imperative that networks employ filters to only accept legitimate traffic and drop everything else.

 There are several well known methods to achieve this.
 Certain backbone and private peers require a valid Letter of Agency (LOA) to be completed prior to allowing the announcement or re-announcement of IP address blocks.
 A more widely accepted method is the use of Internet Routing Registry (IRR) databases, where operators can publish their routing policy.
-Both methods allows other networks to set up filters accordingly.
+Both methods allow other networks to set up filters accordingly.

 The Internet Routing Registry
 -----------------------------

-The Internet Routing Registry (IRR) is a `distributed set of databases <http://www.irr.net/docs/list.html>`_ allowing network operators to describe routing intent.
+The Internet Routing Registry (IRR) is a `distributed set of databases <http://www.irr.net/docs/list.html>`_ allowing network operators to describe and query for routing intent.
 The IRR is used as verification mechanism of route origination and is widely, though not universally, deployed to prevent accidental or intentional routing disturbances.

 The notation used in the IRR is the Routing Policy Specification Language (RPSL), which was originally defined in `RFC 2280 <https://tools.ietf.org/html/rfc2280>`_ in 1998.
 RPSL is a very expressive language, allowing for an extremely detailed description of routing policy.
 While IRR usage had created considerable early enthusiasm and has seen quite some traction, the Internet was rapidly growing at the time, which meant that the primary focus was on data availability rather than data trustworthiness.